rutujapadar/B2B_SaaS_Application_Bynry/B2B_SaaS.md

 3. **Urgency Metric:** `days_until_stockout` helps prioritize reordering.
 4. **Error Handling:** Covers invalid input (400), empty results, and internal errors (500).

+---

+## 🧩 Conclusion

+This assessment demonstrates a complete end-to-end approach to building and maintaining a scalable, consistent, and production-grade inventory management system.

+- **From Part 1 (Debugging):** The focus was on identifying transactional integrity issues, enforcing SKU uniqueness, and maintaining atomicity within database commits — ensuring data consistency under real-world concurrency.
+- **From Part 2 (Database Design):** The schema provides clear entity relationships and normalization while staying flexible for multi-warehouse and multi-supplier use cases.
+It ensures traceability via `Inventory_History` and supports future extensions such as order management or warehouse-specific thresholds.
+- **From Part 3 (API Implementation):** The low-stock alert API introduces a real-world predictive metric — *days until stockout* — which can directly drive automated purchase orders or supplier notifications in an enterprise system.

+Together, these components form a **robust foundation for StockFlow’s B2B inventory platform**, balancing data integrity, scalability, and maintainability.
+Future improvements could include:
+- Event-driven reordering using message queues (e.g., Kafka or RabbitMQ)
+- Role-based access control and audit logging
+- Integration with supplier APIs for automated restocking